Zenika/secret-sharing-plateform/README.md

  - User-friendly secret sharing for all collaborators
  - For technical projects (API keys, env. configurations,...) and non-technical people
  - Web UI to share secrets with users and groups
- - Esay access to the secrets list
+ - Easy access to the personal secrets list
  - Admin panel for logging on user actions and secrets revocation, without secrecy breach

 ## How to run